By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Stornoway airport accident claims.

 - Essential References

-Having an accident that wasn’t your fault while you’re on the property of Stornoway airport could potentially entitle you to make a claim for compensation if it can be proven that a third party acted negligently causing avoidable suffering.
+Having an accident that wasn’t your fault while you’re on the property of Stornoway airport could potentially entitle you to make Stornoway airport accident claims for compensation if it can be proven that a third party acted negligently causing avoidable suffering.
 It is imperative that those who provide a service to the public ensure that they follow obligated health and safety legislation to prevent preventable accidents occurring.